 - Links from sitemap

-- Links from your own articles which are relevant (internal links)
+- Links from your own articles that are relevant (internal links)

 - Home page links